-That Cabinet recommend to Council
+That Council

-- Approval of the Budget and Financial Strategy for 2022/23 as set out in the report and appendices, including the proposed budget adjustments and investments, a basic Council Tax increase of 1.5% and an Adult Social Care precept of 3%. - 2.
-Approval of the proposed Local Council Tax Support Top Up scheme, that will provide additional support to low income households most vulnerable to rising household costs, as described in section 2.5.11-14. - 3.
-Approval of the updated Medium Term Financial Strategy (MTFS) to 2025/26. - 4.
-Approval of the Reserves Strategy as set out in Section 2.8 noting that the final determination of Reserves will be approved as part of reporting the financial outturn for 2021/22. - 5.
-To note and accept the comments and advice of the Strategic Director of Finance and Customer Services (Section 151 Officer), provided in compliance with Section 25 of the Local Government Act 2003, as to the robustness of the estimates included in the Budget and the adequacy of reserves for which the Budget provides (Section 2.12). - 6.
-To note the feedback from the public and partners following the public consultation on the Council's budget for 2022/23 which took place from 22 December 2021 to 23 January 2022, attached as Appendix 9. - 7.
-Approval of the proposed increases in Adult Social Care provider contracts and for Personal Assistants as set out in Section 2.4. - 8.
-Approval of the revenue investment proposals set out in Section 2.7 and Appendix 2. - 9.
-Approval of the Council Fees and Charges schedules for 2022/23 attached as Appendix 7. - 10.
-Application of the Business Rates Reliefs as set out in Section 2.9, in line with Government guidance. - 11.
-Approval of the proposed Capital Strategy and Capital Programme as presented in Section 2.10 and Appendices 3A to 3F. - 12.
-Approval of the Treasury Management matters for 2022/23 as set out in Appendix 4 of this report including the Prudential Indicators, the Minimum Revenue Provision Policy, the Treasury Management Strategy and the Investment Strategy. - 13.
-Approval of the Flexible use of Capital Receipts Strategy 2022/23 (Appendix 5).
+- 1. Approves the Budget and Financial Strategy for 2022/23 as set out in the report and appendices, including the proposed budget adjustments and investments, a basic Council Tax increase of 1.5% and an Adult Social Care precept of 3%. - 2.
+Approves the proposed Local Council Tax Support Top Up scheme, that will provide additional support to low income households most vulnerable to rising household costs, as described in section 2.5.11-15. - 3.
+Approves the updated Medium Term Financial Strategy (MTFS) to 2025/26. - 4.
+Approves the Reserves Strategy as set out in Section 2.8 noting that the final determination of Reserves will be approved as part of reporting the financial outturn for 2021/22. - 5.
+Notes and accepts the comments and advice of the Strategic Director of Finance and Customer Services (Section 151 Officer), provided in compliance with Section 25 of the Local Government Act 2003, as to the robustness of the estimates included in the Budget and the adequacy of reserves for which the Budget provides (Section 2.12). - 6.
+Notes the feedback from the public and partners following the public consultation on the Council's budget for 2022/23 which took place from 22 December 2021 to 23 January 2022, attached as Appendix 9. - 7.
+Approves the proposed increases in Adult Social Care provider contracts and for Personal Assistants as set out in Section 2.4. - Approves the revenue investment proposals set out in Section 2.7 and Appendix 2. - 9.
+Approves the Council Fees and Charges schedules for 2022/23 attached as Appendix 7. - 10.
+Approves the application of the Business Rates Reliefs as set out in Section 2.9, in line with Government guidance. - 11.
+Approves the proposed Capital Strategy and Capital Programme as presented in Section 2.10 and Appendices 3A to 3F. - 12.
+Approves the Treasury Management matters for 2022/23 as set out in Appendix 4 of this report including the Prudential Indicators, the Minimum Revenue Provision Policy, the Treasury Management Strategy and the Investment Strategy. - 13.
+Approves the Flexible use of Capital Receipts Strategy 2022/23 (Appendix 5).

-- 14. Approval to transfer any 2021/22 revenue outturn underspend into the Council's reserves, to be held within the Budget and Financial Strategy Reserve. - 15.
-Approval to transfer any remaining Covid funding balances into the Council's reserves to meet Covid related pressures and costs in 2022/23. - 16.
-Approval that any changes resulting from the Final Local Government Finance Settlement 2022/23 be reflected in the Budget and Council Tax Report to Council on 2nd March. - 17.
-Approval that the Capital Programme Budget continues to be managed in line with the following key principles: - (i) Any underspends on the existing approved Capital Programme in respect of 2021/22 be rolled forward into future years, subject to an individual review of each carry forward to be set out within the Financial Outturn 2021/22 report to Cabinet. - (ii) In line with Financial and Procurement Procedure Rules 7.7 to 7.11 and 8.12, any successful grant applications in respect of capital projects will be added to the Council's approved Capital Programme on an ongoing basis. - (iii) Capitalisation opportunities and capital receipts flexibilities will be maximised, with capital receipts earmarked to minimise revenue costs.
+- 14. Approves the transfer of any 2021/22 revenue outturn underspend into the Council's reserves, to be held within the Budget and Financial Strategy Reserve. - 15.
+Approves the transfer of any remaining Covid funding balances into the Council's reserves to meet Covid related pressures and costs in 2022/23. - 16.
+Approves that the Capital Programme Budget continues to be managed in line with the following key principles: - (i) Any underspends on the existing approved Capital Programme in respect of 2021/22 be rolled forward into future years, subject to an individual review of each carry forward to be set out within the Financial Outturn 2021/22 report to Cabinet. - (ii) In line with Financial and Procurement Procedure Rules 7.7 to 7.11 and 8.12, any successful grant applications in respect of capital projects will be added to the Council's approved Capital Programme on an ongoing basis. - (iii) Capitalisation opportunities and capital receipts flexibilities will be maximised, with capital receipts earmarked to minimise revenue costs. - 17.
+Approves the Statutory Resolution of Council Tax for 2022/23 as set out in Appendix 6, incorporating precept figures as advised from the South Yorkshire Police and Crime Commissioner, South Yorkshire Fire and Rescue Authority and the Town and Parish Councils within the Borough.